 On December 10, 1941 the Japanese Army "Kanno Detachment" landed at Vigan and a column of troops and trucks began moving northward to occupy Laoag.
 On December 12, 1941 Japanese forces occupied Laoag.
 During the Japanese occupation of the Philippines, Laoag was occupied by the Japanese Army with the town hall used by the Kempeitai (Kempi-Tai) Military

 Before the Japanese occupation, Filipino

 fled to Solsona, and organizes the resistance with provincial prison

 guards, civic minded citizens and Army reservists, collaborating

-Luzon), by January 1942 they have initiated their first guerilla
+Luzon).
+By January 1942 Filipino guerrillas initiated their first guerrilla

 action against the Japanese.
-In retaliation, the Japanese bombed
+In retaliation, the they bombed

 Do you have photos or additional information to add?